-When British owners Rebecca and Greg first discovered the property, which was formerly an 18th-century paper mill, it had fallen into disrepair.
-They recruited Dutch designer Joris Van Grinsven and set about on a year-long project to transform it, careful to keep a sense of the building’s industrial past.
-Today, it’s a gorgeous conversion with grey-framed glass doors, open-plan spaces and whitewashed beamed ceilings.
-There’s a state-of-the-art kitchen with a poured-concrete breakfast bar, a sitting room with four large sink-in-me sofas, and upstairs, six ensuite bedrooms, with one that can be used as a stand-alone apartment.
+The building - a former 18th-century paper mill which had fallen into disrepair - was beautifully refurbished by a British couple in 2019, with the help of Dutch designer Joris Van Grinsven.
+Great care was taken to keep a sense of the building’s industrial past: there are grey-framed glass doors, open-plan spaces and whitewashed beamed ceilings.
+The state-of-the-art kitchen has a poured-concrete breakfast bar, a sitting room with four large sink-in-me sofas, while upstairs are six ensuite bedrooms, one of which can be used as a stand-alone apartment.
 Backing the house is an enormous (12m x 6m) heated pool among manicured lawns and rainforest-thick greenery.

-Rebecca and Greg live in the adjoining wing, but you get complete privacy, with a separate entrance.
-They are full of local knowledge and are very happy to book local activities for you.
-There's heaps to do in the Couze valley, with pretty villages all around and restaurants just a five-minute drive away.
+You get complete privacy here.
+The owners, who live in the UK but visit regularly, have compiled a detailed pack of local info, with a local company on hand to help with any further questions about the house, or special activities.
+There's heaps to do in the Couze valley, with pretty villages all around, and restaurants just a five-minute drive away.
 The Dordogne is a foodie hotspot: it’s the honking heartland of foie gras, and the wine, cheese and salami are delicious.
 Stock up on ingredients from the local food markets and then head home to cook up a feast.
 Bon appétit!

 - Secluded and lushly rural location on a private island, yet a five-minute drive from local villages and markets